LIME Q and A

 “What do you mean by “surface area,” and how does it affect the quality of lime mortar?”

 -David, a mason from Virginia

-To understand this it is necessary to know a bit about the carbonate cycle.
+The carbonate cycle explains this best.
 This is the way in which limestone is converted into a cementitious paste before being combined with sand.
 This lime putty and sand is then used as a mortar between masonry units where it hardens by reacting with atmospheric carbon dioxide [CO2].